-

 Policy

 The Methodist Church owns many properties and buildings that are highly likely to include asbestos-containing materials.
+Especially as our older building stock ages and maintenance requirements increase.

-The Church recognises that we have an ethical, moral, spiritual and legal requirement to do our utmost to manage the inherent and long term risk asbestos poses to Our People ā Tātou Tāngata.
+The Church recognises that we have an ethical, moral, spiritual and legal requirement to do our utmost to manage the inherent and long-term risk asbestos poses to Our People ā Tātou Tāngata.

-As such, the risk of asbestos in every Methodist owned or occupied building must be actively managed until there is no asbestos present.
+As such, the risk of asbestos in every Methodist-owned or occupied building must be actively managed until there is no asbestos present.

 Why we need to manage asbestos